Farmerc92/FallenChampions/README.md

     * Special items will be a guaranteed drop from bosses.

 #Traversing
-* Travelling between towns leads to random encounters.
+* Travelling between locations leads to random encounters.
 See Combat section for more details.
-* There are multiple ways to traverse from town 'a' to town 'b'.
+* There are multiple ways to traverse from locations 'a' to locations 'b'.
-    * The overall map will look like a tree with different branches for towns.
+    * The overall map will look like a tree with different branches for locations.
-        * For example, The first town will give you the option to lead to two towns('a' and 'b').
+        * For example, The first locations will give you the option to lead to two locations('a' and 'b').
 If the player chooses 'a' they then have the option to go to 'c' and 'd' but they cannot go from 'c' to 'b'.
 The player will need to traverse through the middle grounds between 'c' to 'a' to then access 'b'.
 To keep it short, there is not fast traveling in this game... for now.